 Customer profitability analysis is a comprehensive measure of your company’s financial performance that can help you analyze profit per customer.
-In this guide, you’ll learn what customer profitability is and how it works, why it’s essential to your business, and how to calculate customer profitability.
+In this guide, you’ll learn what customer profitability (CP) is and how it works, why it’s essential to your business, and how to calculate it.

-Before we go into the details about performing a complete customer profitability analysis, let’s look at what customer profitability means.
+Before we go into the details about performing a complete analysis, let’s look at what it means.

 What Is Customer Profitability?

 Customer profitability shows your business’s profit from a specific customer.
 The net income customers generate for your company over their lifetime with you is compared to their total costs per month (AKA Customer Lifetime Value or LTV).

 In other words, it’s what you make from each customer segment based on sales and costs.
 Understanding this number is crucial because it can help your business determine which customers are worth investing in.

 The profitability of your customers can be calculated using different formulas depending on the available data and the metrics you want to track.
 However, different formulas will likely yield similar results for a given company—the exact numbers don’t matter as much as what they reveal about your relationship with customers and how much value they bring to your business.

 The analysis of how profitable are your customers is an essential part of running a business, and it helps you understand your customers and their behaviors to structure your business better to be profitable.

 If you know which are the most profitable customer group for your business, you can identify which ones should get discounts or incentives and which ones should be phased out.
 You can also better utilize your resources and target marketing campaigns toward specific customer groups and encourage more purchases.

 By identifying patterns in your customer base, such as where they shop the most or what products they buy the most, you can make better decisions about running your company that make sense for everyone involved!